-proposed, that both Goodwin and Fortescue should be set aside, and a writ be issued, by warrant of the house, for a new election.
-The commons embraced this expedient; but in such a manner, that, while they showed their regard for the King, they secured, for the suture, the free possession of their seats, and the right, which they claimed, of judging solely in their own elections and returns.
+Chap.
+I. for the King, they secured, for the future, the free possession of their seats, and the right, which they claimed, of judging solely in their own elections and returns .

-A Power like this, so effential to the exercise of all their other powers, themselves so effential to public liberty, cannot fairly be deemed an encroachment in the commons; but must be regarded as an inherent privilege, happily rescued from that ambiguity, which the negligence of some former parliaments had thrown upon it.
+A POWER like this, so essential to the exercise of all their other powers, themselves so essential to public liberty, cannot fairly be deemed an encroachment in the commons; but must be regarded as an inherent privilege, happily rescued from that ambiguity, which the negligence of some former parliaments had thrown upon it.

 At the same time, the commons, in the case of Sir Thomas Shirley, established their power of punishing, as well the persons at whose suit any member is arrested, as the officers, who either arrest or detain him.
-Their afferting of this privilege admits of the same reflection.
+Their afferting of this privilege admits of the same restection +.

-About this period, the minds of men, throughout all Europe, but especially in England, seem to have undergone a general, but insensible revolution.
-Tho letters had been revived in the preceding age, they had been little cultivated beyond the limits of the college; nor had they, till now, begun to spread themselves, in any degree, among men of the world.
+ABOUT this period, the minds of men, throughout all Europe, but especially in England, seem to have undergone a general, but insensible revolution.
+Tho' letters had been revived in the preceding age, they seem to have been chiefly cultivated by men of sedentary professions; nor had they, till now, begun to spread themselves, in any degree, among men of the world.
 Arts, both mechanical and liberal, were every day receiving great improvements.
 Navigation had extended itself over the whole globe.
 Travelling was secure and agreeable.
 And the general system of politics, in Europe, was become more enlarged and comprehensive.

-In consequence of this universal fermentation, the ideas of men enlarged themselves on all sides; and the several constituent parts of the gothic governments, which feem to have lain afleep for fo many ages, began, every where, to operate and encroach on each other.
+In consequence of this universal fermentation, the ideas of men enlarged themfelves on all sides; and the several constituent parts of the gothic governments, which seem to have lain asseep for so many ages, began, every where, to operate and encroach on each other.
 On the continent, where the necessity of discipline had begot mercenary armies, the prince commonly established an unlimited authority, and overpowered, by force or intrigue, the liberties of the people.
-In England, the love of freedom, which, unless checked, flourishes extremely in all liberal natures, acquired new force, and was regulated by more enlarged views, fuitable to that cultivated understanding, which became, every day, more common, among men of birth and education.
-A familiar acquaintance with the precious remains of antiquity excited in every generous breast a passion for a limited constitution, and begot an emulation of those manly virtues, which the Greek and Roman authors, by fuch animating examples, as well as pathetic expressions, recommend to us.
-The fevere tho' popular government of Elizabeth had confined this rifing fpirit within very narrow bounds: But when a new and a foreign family succeeded to the throne, and a prince lefs dreaded and lefs beloved; fymptoms immediately appeared of a more free and independent genius in the nation.
+In England, the love of freedom, which, unless checked, slourishes extremely in all liberal natures, acquired new force, and was regulated by more enlarged views, suitable to that cultivated understanding, which became, every day, more common, among men of birth and education.
+A familiar acquaintance with the precious remains of antiquity excited in every generous breast a passion for a limited constitution, and begot an emulation of those manly virtues, which the Greek and Roman authors, by such animating examples, as well as pathetic expressions, recommend